 This blog provides 14 important HR metrics examples.
 HR metrics are indicators that enable HR to track and measure performance on different aspects and ultimately predict the future.
 However, not all HR metrics are created equal.
-In this blog we will provide some of the most valuable HR metrics examples.
+In this blog, we will provide some of the most valuable HR metrics examples.

 HR metrics examples in recruitment

-1. Time to hire (avg time per hire)
+1. Time to hire (time in days)

 2. Cost per hire (total cost of hiring/the number of new hires)